dislersd/peach_farms/README.md

 ## What is this

-I'm building a React app around a JSON file of data which I created from the code found in [this repo](https://github.com/dislersd/api_data_fetch_and_manipulate).
+I'm building a React app around a JSON file of data which I created with the code found in [this repo](https://github.com/dislersd/api_data_fetch_and_manipulate).

 This is mostly just practice with React skills but maybe it will turn into something cool?